MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 > [!IMPORTANT]
 > Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

 Even though Windows 7 is no longer supported, we decided to continue to provide you with security updates for Microsoft 365 Apps for three years, until January 2023.
 We did this to give you more time to make the transition from using Microsoft 365 Apps on devices running Windows 7 to devices running a supported operating system, such as Windows 11 or Windows 10.
-But, during that time, as long as the device is still running Windows 7, your installation of Microsoft 365 Apps won't receive any new features updates.
+But, during that time, as long as the device is still running Windows 7, your installation of Microsoft 365 Apps won't receive any new feature updates.

 > [!IMPORTANT]
 > - Even with these security updates, Microsoft 365 Apps is no longer supported on Windows 7.